INTRODUCTION AND EPIDEMIOLOGY

 Parietal (somatic) abdominal pain is caused by irritation of myelinated fibers that innervate the parietal peritoneum, usually the portion covering the anterior abdominal wall.
 Because parietal afferent signals are sent from a specific area of peritoneum, parietal pain—in contrast to visceral pain—can be localized to the dermatome superficial to the site of the painful stimulus.
 As the underlying disease process evolves, the symptoms of visceral pain give way to the signs of parietal pain, causing tenderness and guarding.
 As localized peritonitis develops further, rigidity and rebound appear.
 Patients with peritonitis generally prefer to remain immobile.

 Referred pain is felt at a location distant from the diseased organ.
 Referred pain patterns are also based on developmental embryology.
-For example, the ureter and the testes were once anatomically contiguous and therefore ...
+For example, the ureter and the testes were once anatomically ...